 There is not currently a default SMS configuration in Klaviyo for UTM tracking.
 However, you can create a custom URL with UTM parameters in Google Analytics to track SMS conversions.
 To do so, head to Google Analytics and open the Campaign URL Builder.

 Fill in the resulting form to build a custom URL.
-You will be asked for the URL of your ecommerce site, campaign source, campaign name, and campaign medium.
-An example of each is listed below:
+You will be asked for the URL of your ecommerce site as well as the specific SMS campaign or flow name, source, and medium.
+An example of each is listed below.

 - utm_source is the specific SMS flow you want to track (for example, abandoned_cart)